yjy0625/equibot/README.md

 ### Installation

 This codebase is tested with the following setup: Ubuntu 20.04, an RTX 4090 GPU, CUDA 11.8.
+In the root directory of the repository, run the following commands:

 ```
 conda create -n lfd python=3.10 -y